Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers: Flux-matching as a surrogate-based optimization problem

 Acknowledging the different units for each transport channel, for the definition of the scalar residual $\xi$ from Eq.~\ref{eq:MinimizationFull_xi} we make a units transformation for the particle transport residuals.
 The electron particle flux residual enters in Eq.~\ref{eq:MinimizationFull_xi} as a convective flux component, $\widehat{\Gamma}_e=\frac{5}{2}T_e\Gamma_e$, where the factor $\frac{5}{2}$ is chosen following common approaches in transport modeling.
 Impurity transport flux is also converted into a convective flux, but it is additionally divided by the original impurity density concentration to avoid dramatically different channel residuals.
 These choices are ad-hoc, but provide residual definitions such that each local, channel components have similar magnitudes.

-We employ a Monte-Carlo based objective function to transform the posterior distributions of each local channel residual into the scalarized $\xi$ total residual.
+Note that since the total residual $\xi$ in~\eqref{eq:MinimizationFull_xi} is a nonlinear function of the individual residuals $R_{j,c}$, its posterior distribution under the surrogate model is non-Gaussian.
+We therefore employ a Monte-Carlo based objective function to transform the posterior distributions of each local channel residual into the scalarized $\xi$ total residual.
 By leveraging BoTorch's sample-average approximation approach and PyTorch's auto-differentiation capabilities, we are able to back-propagate gradients through the acquisition function, objective, GP model, and transforms all the way back to the inputs, which allows us to effectively optimize the acquisition function to determine the next simulation parameters for the expensive model.